open-resources/dash_curriculum/tutorial/part1/chapter3.md

 ![colored_app](../assets/p1_c3/app_colored.png)

 We see there are 4 rows with columns of various `widths` which contain components.
+The `widths` of all components in a row should not be greater than **12 columns** or the components will overlap.
 You can play around with the `width` value of the column to see how it changes the app layout.

 ```{admonition} Note
 - The colors above are for demonstration purposes, you will not see them in your local dashboard